judebcampbell/L4Project/timelog.md

 ### 27 Jan 2022
 * *2 hours* Test and refine TIA portal project for testing
 ### 28 Jan 2022
-* *0.5 hour* Remove files from remote desktop for addition to GitLab
+* *0.5 hour* Remove files from remote desktop for addition to GitHub
 * *1 hour* Initial data collection of baseline interactions
 ### 29 Jan 2022
 * *1 hour* Consider the best attack methods for the given PLC project